 Determines the amount of fire damage you carry out, which is closely tied to the weapon type and Blood Gem in it.
-Somewhat tied to Arcane attribute.
+Somewhat tied to the Arcane attribute.

 Determines the amount of bolt (lightning) damage you carry out, which is closely tied to the weapon type and Blood Gem in it.
-Somewhat tied to Arcane attribute.
+Somewhat tied to the Arcane attribute.

 QS Bullet Use

 Determines the amount of Quick Silver Bullets used in a single shot by your firearm.